 RFID Pallet Tracking

 We developed a custom Pallet Tracking system for a logistics company based in New York.
 The system collects information as pallets move about the country.
-The fiberglass pallets are barcoded and have a RFID tag in each corner.
+The fiberglass pallets, shown below, are barcoded and have a RFID tag in each corner.

 Pallets move through several different areas in multiple facilities in the US.
 They are cleaned and inspected for damage and then shipped out for use.
 Once received in a warehouse they are loaded with different food products and either stored away or shipped back out.